delivops/terraform-aws-cloudwatch-rds/README.md

    connections-limit/#google_vignette)
    In case of alerts, the solution will be increasing the connections of your instance.

-4. high storage- with threshold:
+4. high local storage- with threshold:
    You enter the threshold for storage, for example 80%.
    In case of alerts, the solution will be increasing the storage of your instance.
+   Only for aurora, the others don't have those metrics.

 5. high write latency- in seconds
    You enter the number of seconds that you can bear as latency, the recommendation is 2sc.